pschachte/wybe/WYBE.md

 However, if that procedure is called from another procedure that uses that resource, the caller's caller's calling context will be used instead.

+Because implicit resources are read-only and available everywhere, a call to a procedure that uses only implicit resources need not be preceded with an exclamation mark.
+Similarly, a procedure that uses no non-implicit resources can be called using function application syntax.
+However, because the `use` syntax is not permitted in function declarations, it must be defined as a procedure (see the [Functions are Procedures](#functions-are-procedures) section).

 The implicit resources supported by Wybe are:

 | Resource Name                | Type       | Meaning                                            |